ayushagarwal27/css-notes-josh/Tip.md

 - Better to use responsiveness from chrome devtools device toolbar

 - We can add little bit of border-radius to emulate real world objects, that usually don't have sharp corners

+- Remove magic space from inline elements,changing to display block